 Send festive greetings to your friends and relatives, with a card that offers a little more… featuring 9 birds they might see this winter.
 Made from 100% recycled material including minimal packaging and no glitter or laminates.

 FSC Seaside flowers fold-out guide features 38 special flowers of cliffs, sand dunes, saltmarshes and shingle beaches.
 For the plant hunter, the seaside is a fascinating place to explore.
 Many of the flowers found at the coast don't live anywhere else.

-An identification guide to over 50 species of freshwater snails in Britain and Ireland.
-It covers all gastropod molluscs found in still and flowing fresh water.
+FSC Freshwater snails AIDGAP is an identification guide to over 50 species in Britain and Ireland, covering all gastropod molluscs found in still and flowing fresh water.

-An accessible field key for the identification of all 36 species of Sphagnum mosses in the UK and Ireland.
+FSC Sphagnum mosses AIDGAP is an accessible field key to all 36 species in the UK and Ireland.
 Sphagnum mosses are a familiar part of the vegetation in many wet habitats, including woods, moors and heaths.

 Nature spotters at the seaside is a spotters guide for beaches, rock pools, cliffs and dunes.
 Can you find all 80 Nature Spots?